 Restart X Window Services using init command:

 Next step would be to configure the access rules.
 Run gdsetup command.

 a ) Click the Remote tab on GDM setup utility.
 Change the Style pull-down menu selection from 'Remote login disabled' to 'Same

 b) Under the Security tab enable "Allow local system administrator login" and "Allow remote system administrator login"

 You can now test X window using the below X command.

-XDMCP are using the below ports and make sure these ports are open in firewall.
+XDMCP are using the below ports and make sure these ports are open in the firewall.

 XDMCP 177 UDP X11 protocol 6000-6005 TCP xfs: X font server 7100 TCP